-In conjunction with UP, the City has been working on constructing these Quiet Zones since 2011 while residents in the vicinity anxiously await their completion.
-Union Pacific will schedule the installation of the necessary equipment at the crossings.
-It is anticipated they will complete this work in 2015, after which the City will hire a contractor to install new traffic signals and complete roadway improvements.
+In conjunction with UP, the City had been working on constructing these Quiet Zones since 2011 while residents in the vicinity anxiously awaited their completion.
+Union Pacific scheduled the installation of the necessary equipment at the crossings.
+The City hired a contractor to install new traffic signals and complete roadway improvements.